How to Answer a 7 Mark Question (Cambridge (CIE) IGCSE Geography)

 • Do not make general statements

-• Place specific detail is information which is specific to that particular area in this case writing about the defences in named places along the Holderness coast is place specific detail or accurate information about the rate of coastal erosion
+• Place-specific detail is information that is unique to that particular area.
+In this case, writing about the defences in named places along the Holderness coast is place-specific detail or information about the rate of coastal erosion

 Last updated: